What is TFTP?

 2) Connection Termination

 This is a guide to TFTP.
-Here we have discussed overview, different types of messages in TFTP, how the TFTP connections established and termination that made it easy to understand the concepts.
+Here we have discussed an overview of different types of TFTP messages, how the TFTP connections established, and termination that made it easy to understand the concepts.
 You may also look at the following article to learn more –